 A non-profit educational association for students preparing for careers in business, entrepreneurial, or business-related fields.
 Its purpose is to promote interest in the field of business and develop leadership qualities in students preparing for business careers.
-For more information or to join, email pbl@gptc.edu venues that provide a channel whereby they can experience and embrace social issues in present day society.
-For more information or to join, email humanities@gptc.edu
+For more information or to join, email fbla@gptc.edu